-Take the pain and stress out of cleaning and deveining your prawns by following our step-by-step guide and your prawns will be ready in a flash for your next salad or to throw on your BBQ.
+Take the pain and stress out of peeling and deveining your prawns by following our step-by-step guide and your prawns will be ready in a flash for your next salad or to throw on your BBQ.

 There are 4 main species of prawns, all with different flavour profiles.

-King doesn’t refer to size, but species (kings can be small, medium or large).
+Ocean or king prawns don’t refer to size, but species (kings can be small, medium or large).
 Kings have a lovely almost iridescent blue/purple colouration on the tail when raw and cooked, have rosy pink/orange bands.
 They have a rich flavour and moist flesh.

 There are two varieties: regular banana prawns have red legs, and white banana prawns have cream and yellow legs.
 They are also available as wild-caught and farmed species.